-The 1144-phase is a representative of "ordered stacking" [21], and poses an intriguing conjecture that such compounds widely exist subject to certain rules about building blocks: cation- and TM-layers.
-Alloys mix elementary atoms into random solid solution (SS), while 1144-phases have layers as basic units and pack them into an ordered pattern.
-Since interesting phenomena (e.g., SC [7, 9, 11], magnetism [15]) arise from d-orbitals in TM-layers, the most revealing view is that the TM-layer resides in between two hetero-cation layers (Fig. 1(a)).
+The 1144-phase is a representative of "ordered stacking" [21], instead of random substitution.
+A variety of HC can be designed and built by properly combining cation- and TM-layers.
+Compared with alloys, which mix elementary atoms into a solid solution (SS), HC use layers as basic units and pack them into certain ordered pattern.
+Since interesting phenomena (e.g., SC [7, 9, 11], magnetism [15]) usually arise from d-orbitals in TM-layers, the most revealing view of HC is that the TM-layer resides in between two hetero-cation layers (Fig. 1(a)).
 It is reminiscent of 2-D materials being sandwiched by the substrate and vacuum.
-Varying species of heterocations serves as attributes to adjust chemical potentials and symmetry, just like choosing an underneath substrate and on-top dopants as the counterpart tuning for graphene [1, 22].
-The prictogen height h (Fig. 1(a)) exhibits considerable asymmetry on different sides with 5%-10% changes compared with 122-phases.
-The manipulation could be further enriched by the diverse candidates for substitution: Ru-Si [23], VO2[24] for TM-layers; and A, Ae, rare earth (RE) for cation layers [25].
+Varying species of hetero-cations serves as attributes for HC to adjust chemical potentials and symmetry, just like choosing an underneath substrate and on-top dopants as the counterpart tuning for graphene [1, 22].
+The pnictogen height h (Fig. 1(a)) exhibits considerable asymmetry on different sides with 5%-10% changes compared with 122-phases.
+The manipulation could be further enriched by the diverse candidates for substitution: Ru-Si [23], $VO_2[24]$ for TM-layers; and A, Ae, rare earth (RE) for cation layers [25].

 The paper is organized as follows.
 Sec.
-2 introduces a general class of intermetallics inspired by the 1144phase.
-In Sec.
-3, four families of phosphides $AB(TM)4P_4$ (TM=Fe, Ru, Co, Ni) are chosen for a case study.
+2 introduces the concept of HC.
+Sec.
+3 explores the 1144-phase, a typical HC.
+Four families of phosphides $AB(TM)4P_4$ (TM=Fe, Ru, Co, Ni) are chosen to be investigated.
 We discuss their formation conditions at zero and finite temperatures, accounting for the configurational, vibrational, and electronic degrees of freedom.
-A number of 1144compounds (especially Ru- and Fe-based phosphides) are predicted to be stable.
+A number of 1144-compounds (especially Ru- and Fe-based phosphides) are predicted to be stable.
 Other questions are also examined regarding the stability mechanism, electronic structures, and latent features of the 1144 crystals.
 Sec.
 4 presents our work of synthesizing high-purity KCaRu4P4.
 Its structure is determined as a proof of principle example.
 In Sec.
-5, we survey that 1144-like crystals are broadly existent, tuning-friendly, and of versatile physical properties, such as interplay of magnetism and superconductivity [26, 27], volume-collapsed phases [28-30], or heavy fermion behaviors [23].
+5, we survey that HC are broadly existent, tuning-friendly, and of versatile physical properties, such as interplay of magnetism and superconductivity [26, 27], volume-collapsed phases [28-30], or heavy fermion behaviors [23].
 It also presents an avenue for designing complex many-constituent intermetallic compounds beyond ternary alloys.

-2. DEFINITION OF HETERO-LAYER INTERMETALLIC CRYSTALS
+2. CONCEPT OF HETERO-CRYSTAL